Impression And Mouth Preparation

 • Vaccination for Hepatitis B for all dental personnel

-• Personal barrier:
+• Personal Barrier:

-• Gloves Protect against contamination
+• Gloves protect against contamination

-• Face mask:
+• Face Mask:

 1. Protects from inhalation of aerosols

-2. Prevents spatter from patient’s mouth
+2. Prevents spatter from the patient’s mouth

-3. Prevents droplets from contaminated solution
+3. Prevents droplets from the contaminated solution

 4. Protective clothing